Scientific & Medical Advisory Panel (SMAP)

 - Associate Professor Nigel Turner

-Professor David Thorburn received his PhD in Biochemistry from the University of Sydney in 1987 before completing a Fulbright Fellowship with Professor Ernie Beutler at Scripps Clinic, La Jolla (San Diego), California.
-Professor Thorburn returned to Australia in 1990, and is currently an NHMRC Principal Research Fellow at the Murdoch Childrens Research Institute, located in the Royal Children’s Hospital in Melbourne.
-He holds honorary appointments in the Department of Paediatrics, University of Melbourne and with Genetic Health Services Victoria.
+Professor David Thorburn received his PhD in Biochemistry from the University of Sydney in 1987 before completing a Fulbright Fellowship with Prof Ernie Beutler at Scripps Clinic, La Jolla (San Diego), California.
+David returned to Australia in 1990, and is an NHMRC Principal Research Fellow at the Murdoch Children’s Research Institute, located in the Royal Children’s Hospital in Melbourne.
+He holds honorary appointments in the Department of Paediatrics, University of Melbourne and with Victorian Clinical Genetics Services.
 David is a former President of the Human Genetics Society of Australasia and a former member of the Scientific Advisory Board for the United Mitochondrial Disease Foundation (USA).

-Professor Thorburn’s Mitochondrial Research Laboratory is primarily involved in research but also acts as the Australasian referral centre for diagnosis of mitochondrial disease in children.
-His lab has diagnosed more than 400 patients with mitochondrial disease and published over 100 scientific journal articles and reviews.
+David’s Brain and Mitochondrial Research Group is primarily involved in research but also acts as the Australasian referral centre for diagnosis of mitochondrial disease in children.
+His lab has diagnosed more than 700 patients with mitochondrial disease and published over 180 scientific journal articles and reviews.
 David’s research focuses on the genetic basis of mitochondrial energy generation diseases.
 He has had a particular interest in understanding how mitochondrial DNA mutations are passed on from mothers to their children, and translating this knowledge into approaches for genetic counselling, prenatal diagnosis and prevention.
 He also studies the roles of nuclear genes, which are inherited from both parents.
-His lab has identified several novel “disease” genes using a range of gene mapping and molecular cell biology approaches.
-Recently, his lab has developed two mouse models of mitochondrial disease, which are being used to study the precise disease mechanisms and to trial treatment strategies.
+His lab has identified over 20 novel “disease” genes using a range of genomic and cell biology approaches.
+His lab has developed mouse models and human stem cell models of mitochondrial disease that are being used to study the precise disease mechanisms and to trial treatment strategies.

-David is the Chair of the Mito Foundation Scientific & Medical Advisory Panel and a founding director of the Mito Foundation.
+David is a member of the Mito Foundation Nominations Committee, the Chair of the Mito Foundation Scientific & Medical Advisory Panel and a founding director of the Mito Foundation.

 Professor Carolyn Sue has been trained as a neurologist as well as a research scientist.
 She has been running Australia’s largest specialised clinic dedicated to the diagnosis, assessment and treatment of adult patients with mitochondrial disease since 1994.
 In 2003, she set-up Australia’s first exercise laboratory dedicated to the treatment of mitochondrial muscle disease and showed that aerobic exercise training improved muscle performance in Australian patients with mitochondrial disease.
 It was her vision, combined with the actions of Dr Doug Lingard, which led to the establishment of the Mito Foundation in 2009.